top of page

 Antenna diameter (m)

-Another common antenna synthesis method that can be used in a program is synthesis using a sinusoidal function and viewing angle.
+Another common antenna synthesis method that can be used in the program is synthesis using a sinusoidal function and viewing angle.

 3 dB beamwidth in the azimuth plane (degree)